The following list of likely areas you will need to explore is not comprehensive, but will provide a prompt for your planning and reflection.

 How will the ethics aspects of the project be monitored throughout the research lifecycle?

 How will unforeseen or adverse events in the course of research be managed?
 For example, do you have procedures to deal with any disclosures from participants?

 Have you considered harm and risk to:

-- the participants, eg harm, deception, impact of participation or of outcomes
+- the participants, for example harm, deception, impact of participation or of outcomes

-- the collected data, eg storage, considerations of privacy, quality
+- the collected data, for example storage, considerations of privacy, quality

 - the research organisations, project partners and funders involved